Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 On the left were two mobile homes which had replaced some old houses.
 At each place he passed, a passel of full blood soup hounds, some baying, some barking, some just howling as they announced his presence and warned their owners of the unknown person passing.

 It was hardly anytime before he made it across the quarter mile stretch of flat land before reaching the first hill.
-He'd discovered the origin of the sounds made by the old John Deere tractor, and waved, the driver, replete in overalls and cap, three day growth of gray beard and a chaw responded with a wave.
+He'd discovered the origin of the sounds made by the old John Deere tractor, and waved, the driver, replete in overalls and shambered shirt, cap, three day growth of gray beard and a chaw responded with a wave.

 He was soon plodding up the slight incline of the first hill on Clay 430 road as it snaked East through the woods.
-It was quite dark here even in the early afternoon sun still very bright.
+It was quite dark here even though the early afternoon sun was still very bright.
 The trees were so thick and huge.
 Spreading out they created a solid canopy above as they grew, intertwining from both sides making the road seem like a tunnel.

 He remembered the ancient old road well.
-It wound lazily through the woods, passing by the Mary's Chapel graveyard where his cousins, uncle and aunt were laid to rest.
+It wound lazily through the woods, eventually passing by the Mary's Chapel graveyard where his cousins, uncle and aunt were laid to rest.
 He had relatives in nearly every graveyard within a twenty mile radius of Rector.
 He was lost in another era as he clumped the dusty old gravel road.

 Stories flooded his mind of his childhood, his experiences, his love of the country.
 The story of how his parents used to walk these same roads as newlyweds, so poor they didn't even own a horse much less a car, carrying their baby boy to the tent revival came to mind.
 The revival was held by Chuck Gray, the banjo picking Pentecostal preacher well known in these parts.
 That's when his parents came to the Lord.

 Deep in thought, Gil was startled by the horn of someone behind him.
 He'd been lost in nostalgia so deep he hadn't heard the old '59 GMC two tone blue pickup rattling up the road behind him.
-He stepped to the side and the pickup screaked to a stop pushing a pile of gravel up in front of each wheel.
+He stepped to the side and the pickup screeched to a stop pushing a pile of gravel up in front of each wheel.

 "Need a ride mister?" the lady asked.